When you should have a mole checked out

 Have you ever noticed a mole on your body and wondered if you should get it checked out?

 Moles can be flat, raised, round or oval.
-Ireland said it is important to get a mole checked out if it is a new spot on the skin or a spot that is changing in size, shape, or color.
+Ireland said it is important to get a mole checked out if it is a new spot on the skin or a spot that is changing in size, shape or color.

 “Other signs to look out for are sores that do not heal, are bleeding, itching, or are painful.
-Utilize the help of family and friends to monitor spots on your back or areas that are not easy to see yourself,” Ireland said.
+Utilize the help of family and friends to monitor spots on your back or areas that are not easy to see yourself,” Ireland says.

 - A is for Asymmetry: One half of the mole does not look like the other

 - B is for Border: Watch out for edges that are irregular

 - C is for Color: Pay attention to a mole that is not the same color throughout

 - D is for Diameter: Look out for a spot that is greater than 6 mm in size (about the size of a pencil eraser)

 - E is for Evolving: Monitor a spot that is changing in color, size, or shape